tschudin/tinyssb/src/poc-04/README.md

 ```

 In separate terminal windows, start the symbol table-sharing apps for
-Alice and for Biob in any order (see below).
+Alice and for Bob in any order (see below).

 Alice will fill the symbol table with an initial set of ten entries
 and then periodically add a new random symbol and pick a random symbol